Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 * Rules of composition, and why they can make or break a piece of art.
 From the elementary ones to the more highly developed ones.

-* 12 deadly elements that will kill what would otherwise have been a good photograph, and how and why to turn around and have them actually 'work for you' at certain times.
-(Find out about tonal merger, line merger and color merger problems, how to define them, how to see them, how to control them or how to eliminate them- either in the ones already created or in future images).
+* 12 deadly elements that will kill what would otherwise have been a good photograph, and how and why to turn them around and have them actually 'work for you' at certain times.
+(Find out about tonal merger, line merger and color merger problems, how to define them, how to see them, how to control them and how to eliminate them- either in the ones already created or in future images).
 How to crop portraits and landscapes to make boring art come alive, how to keep an eye out for elements that work against the composition instead of helping it.

 Photo copyright / courtesy Doug Peck, class of 11.'05